 (1) The Director General may approve a training course in the use of restricted chemical products containing a rabbit haemorrhagic disease virus if the Director General is satisfied that the course provides appropriate training in the safe use of the products.

-(2) The approval is to be given in writing and published on the department’s website.
+(2) The approval is to be given in writing and published on the department’s electronic site.

 [Regulation 45B inserted: Gazette 3 Feb 2017 p.
-1111.]
+1111; amended: 6 Sep 2019 p.
+3190.]

 45C.
 Authorisation to use rabbit haemorrhagic disease virus